thewca/wca-documents/edudoc/guidelines-for-disciplinary-incidents/guidelines-for-disciplinary-incidents.md

 ## Theft at Competitions

-- The WIC’s preference is for theft (such as stealing puzzles) to be investigated and resolved locally when possible, as the local Delegates can often resolve these cases better than the WIC.
+- The WIC's preference is for theft (such as stealing puzzles) to be investigated and resolved locally when possible, as the local Delegates can often resolve these cases better than the WIC.
 The priority for these cases is getting items returned to owners during the competition.
 The WIC will generally not apply disciplinary action unless a competitor has been caught stealing after a previous warning or all of the following conditions are met:
   - There is definitive proof of the accused person committing theft (such as a witness seeing them steal, CCTV footage, admission of guilt, etc.).
   - The suspect has been contacted and asked to return missing items.
   - The suspect has been unresponsive/uncooperative and has not returned missing items.